CesarGOC/DiplomadoIOS/README.md

 #README

-Here goes my notes and exercises for the ´Diplomado de Aplicaciones mMoviles´.
+##Here goes my notes and exercises for the ´Diplomado de Aplicaciones Moviles´.

-##Firts Module
-- MacOS - A cool OD and We learned some cool shortcuts
-- Constans and variables
-- Numbers